 The report provides an easy editing format which, used with templates, allows automated and complex layout of all results.
-Figure 13 shows a part of an ASCII report for a steady-state imbibition.
-Figure 14 shows an example of layout using Microsoft Excel template with company logo, graphics, etc.

 Pre-formatted reports can be available with the company logo and simple changes in the report are included in the CYDAR.